 Lois’ work and generosity were featured in the cover story of the University of Vermont Medical School magazine in April of 2008.

-Another significant gift in honor of Mac stemmed from Lois’ respect for Mac’s persistent efforts to obtain lower entrance fees to the Shelburne Museum through his many years of service as a Museum board member.
-Working with Museum President Stephan Jost and his successor Tom Dennenberg, Lois arranged an annual gift to enable Vermont residents to pay half the usual entrance fee at the Museum, which enables visitors two consecutive days to enjoy its grounds and exhibits.
+Another significant gift in honor of Mac stemmed from Lois’ respect for Mac’s persistent efforts through his many years of service as a Museum board member to lower entrance fees to the Shelburne Museum.
+Working with Museum President Stephan Jost and his successor Tom Denenberg, Lois arranged an annual gift to enable Vermont residents to pay half the usual entrance fee at the Museum, which enables visitors two consecutive days to enjoy its grounds and exhibits.

 Lois honored pledges and maintained contact with the causes she and Mac had supported together, notably Shelburne Farms, Shelburne Museum, the Champlain Housing Trust (formerly Burlington Land Trust), the Vermont Respite House, COTS, King Street Center, The Lake Champlain Maritime Museum, Rokeby Museum, and ECHO, on whose board Lois would serve for several years.
 She set about to determine where else their philanthropy might make the most impact on behalf of others and extended her major giving to the endowment campaigns of VPR, the Vermont Symphony, Lund, the Flynn Theater, and the Vermont Historical Society.
 She took an interest in conservation causes, “smart” development, the Visiting Nursing Association, the Snelling Center, and the Episcopal Diocese of Vermont.

 Asked in a 2014 oral history interview what inspired her to give, Lois spoke of a variety of scenarios, including learning about a project that might not interest others where her giving could make a particular difference, and finding projects with a big enough impact that funders could join together to make a difference.